Dr Martin Farr

 HIS2124 A History of Contemporary Britain

-POL1000 Theory and Method in Politics and History (Global Governance and Institutions)
+POL1000 Theory and Method in Politics and History (British politics; participation)

 HIS1029 Varieties of History (Political History; Contemporary History; Biography and History)

 HIS1044 Aspects of British History (First World War; Second World War; the Long 1960s; Thatcherism; Britishness)

 HIS3020 Writing History (supervision in any aspects of British history since the First World War)